Before They Go

 Your student needs to have a working phone overseas at the very least for emergency purposes.
-If you think your student will be using the phone to communicate personally, beyond emergencies, then contact your phone provider.
+This means having a cellular plan, not just relying on wifi.
+Contact your phone provider for more information about available plans and options.
 Many phone providers offer special services that allow you to identify one country as a frequently called one, and for a small monthly fee, you can cut the cost of your calls and texts considerably.
 Another option is to purchase a calling card with reduced rates for the country in which your student is studying.
 Your student may also prefer to have a local phone plan (local to their study abroad destination) and purchase a SIM card in-country.
 To do this, check with the U.S. phone provider to ensure the phone is unlocked and can use an international SIM card.

 Skype is a free, downloadable software application that allows users to make live video and voice calls over the internet.
 Skype users can also add money to their account and can then use the service to call land lines and cell phones internationally at very low rates.
 If two users both have web-enabled video cameras for their computers, they will be able to chat face-to-face.
 For users without a web cam, a microphone is all that's required for calls to another computer.
-Other similar messenger software to explore is Google Hangouts, GroupMe and WhatsApp.
+Other similar messenger software to explore is Google Hangouts, GroupMe, WhatsApp, Zoom and Facetime.

 Even if you are regularly in contact via phone or internet, consider sending mail.
 Students often appreciate receiving letters or postcards from loved ones while they study abroad because it assures them that they have not been forgotten.
 Care packages from home are also fantastic; however, international shipping costs can be very steep and all international mail (even postcards) might take several weeks to arrive.
 This information is important to keep in mind if you are on a budget or if your student is participating in a short-term program.